Configure a Ruleset

 How do I add rules to the ruleset?

 It's easy.
-Choose a rule type on the left and drag it to the right, then set the rule criteria.
+Choose a rule type on the left, drag it to the right, and then set the rule criteria.
 Be as specific as you want when setting rule criteria.
-For example, you may want to be notified for all new vulnerabilities or only new vulnerabilities on Windows hosts with a patch available.
+For example, you may want to be notified of all new vulnerabilities or only new vulnerabilities on Windows hosts with a patch available.
 For some rule criteria, you can choose the option "Matches RegEx" and then provide a regular expression to match.
 To make a regular expression match case insensitive, include (?i) at the start of the regular expression.
 See sample rules below.

 AND is used within a rule.
 For example, get an alert for a vulnerability that matches: New, Reopened status AND severity 5 AND has a patch.

 OR is used between multiple rules.
-For example, get an alert for a newly opened port OR expired certificate OR new host.
+For example, get an alert for a newly opened port, expired certificate, OR new host.

 OR is used between multiple Threat Protection RTIs (when available in your subscription).
 For example, get an alert for a vulnerability that matches Zero Day OR Public Exploit.